Mud engineer: The job

 As drilling proceeds, the mud engineer will get information from other service providers such as the mud logger (mud logging technician) about progress through the geological zones, and will make regular physical and chemical checks on the drilling mud.
 In particular the Marsh funnel viscosity and the density are frequently checked.
 As drilling proceeds, the mud tends to accumulate small particles of the rocks which are being drilled through, and its properties change.
 It is the job of the mud engineer to specify additives to correct these changes, or to partially or wholly replace the mud when necessary.
 He or she must also keep an eye on the equipment which is used to pump the mud and to remove particles, and be prepared if the geologists' predictions are not entirely correct, or if other problems arise.

 It is sometimes necessary to stabilize the wall of a borehole at a particular depth by pumping cement down through the mud system, and the mud engineer is sometimes in charge of this process.

-The mud engineer is well supported by the mud supply company with computer aids and manuals dealing with all known problems and their solution, but it is his or her responsibility to get it right in a situation where mistakes can be very costly indeed.
+The drilling fluids company may support the mud engineer with computer tools and manuals for addressing drilling-fluid problems, but the mud engineer remains responsible for decisions affecting drilling operations.

 A mud engineer's job may involve long shifts of over 12 hours a day.
 Typical offshore and foreign work schedules are four weeks working and four weeks off.